syyangv/CrossLingPhonotacticProbs44/README.md

 Other folders contain products or byproducts from each step.
 For detailed descriptions and the input and output of each step, check comments in the scripts.

 \#Crubadan: Wordlists with wordform and frequency information from the original corpus.
 Spellchecked wordlists are under "filtered/".
 Only one language (Turkish) is listed as an example of word lists used for processing.
-The same language is used for demonstration purposes in "Example_for_processing_one_language.ipynb" and "run_all_mono_di.sh" as well as "run_all_multi.sh"
+The same language is used for demonstration purposes in "run_all_mono_di.sh" and *ipynb* files.

 \#Crubadan_translate: Wordlists for all 78 languages after translation (output from step 01).